ibm-cloud-docs/hlf-support/ibm-hlfsupport-console-ha.md

 ### Peer considerations
 {: #ibm-hlfsupport-console-ha-peers}

 HA for peers means always having redundant peers, that is at least two peers available for each organization on the same channel to process requests from client applications.
-Multiple peers can be deployed to a single worker node, or spread across worker nodes, zones , or even regions.
+Multiple peers can be deployed to a single worker node, or spread across worker nodes, zones, or even regions.
 Whenever you deploy multiple peers and join them to the same channel, the peers act as HA pairs because the channel and the data are automatically synchronized across all peers in the channel.
 By design, a blockchain network is meant to have multiple organizations that transact on the same channels.
 Therefore, the common deployment model is that for any given channel, there are redundant peers for each organization spread across several organization account clusters that are all synchronizing data between each other.
 Each organization can have a peer in their own cluster in any region.

 For even more robust HA coverage, you can stand up multiple clusters in multiple regions and deploy peers in all of them.
 However, if high performance is desired, care must be taken when distributing peers to ensure the latency and bandwidth between them is sufficient to achieve your performance targets.

 **Anchor peers** on a channel facilitate cross-organization communication that is required for private data, [gossip](#x9829550){: term}, and service discovery to work.
 If only one anchor peer exists on a channel, and that peer becomes unavailable, the organizations are no longer connected and the cross-organization gossip is no longer possible.
-Therefore, when you create redundant peers for an organization, be sure to add redundant [anchor peers on the channel](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-govern#ibm-hlfsupport-console-govern-channels-anchor-peers) as well.
+Therefore, when you create redundant peers for an organization, be sure to add redundant [anchor peers on the channel](/docs/blockchain?topic=blockchain-ibm-hlfsupport-console-govern#ibm-hlfsupport-console-govern-channels-anchor-peers) as well.

 Finally, your peer redundancy strategy needs to take into account your smart contract endorsement policies to ensure that you always have enough peers available to satisfy the [endorsement policy](#x8911635){: term} requirements.
 For example, if an endorsement policy requires a specific number of endorsements, your peer HA strategy needs to ensure that there are always that number of peers available.
 Alternatively, if the endorsement policy requires a `MAJORITY` of peers to endorse the transactions, then you need to ensure that a majority of the peers are always available in order for transactions to continue to be processed.

 ### Ordering service considerations
 {: #ibm-hlfsupport-console-ha-ordering-service}

-{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 is built upon Hyperledger Fabric  v2.2.3 that includes the Raft [ordering service](#x9826021){: term}.
+{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 is built upon Hyperledger Fabric <blockchain-sw-252 hlf>v2.2.3</blockchain-sw-252 hlf> that includes the Raft [ordering service](#x9826021){: term}.
 Raft is a crash fault tolerant (CFT) ordering service based on an implementation of [Raft protocol](https://raft.github.io/raft.pdf){: external}.
 By design, Raft ordering nodes automatically synchronize data between them using Raft-based consensus.
 In {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric, an organization network operator can choose to stand up either a single node Raft-based orderer, with no HA, or five orderers in a single region or across multiple regions that are automatically configured for HA via Raft.

 ### Certificate Authority (CA) considerations